mvvucak/LASV_Sample_Classification/README.md

 #### Snakereads

 This Snakefile runs basic read processing steps on raw Illumina reads, including:
-- Adapter trimming and quality control (trim-galore v0.4.1)
+- Adapter trimming and quality control (trim-galore v0.4.1 using --paired and --illumina options)
 - Deduplication (fastuniq v1.1)
 - rRNA filtering (riboPicker v0.4.3)
 - Additional steps for counting reads at each stage.